Science Class 10 Syllabus

 Unit I: Chemical Substances - Nature and Behaviour

-Chemical reactions: Chemical equation, Balanced chemical equation, implications of a balanced chemical equation, types of chemical reactions: combination, decomposition, displacement, double displacement, precipitation, neutralization, oxidation and reduction.
+Chemical reactions: Chemical equation, Balanced chemical equation, implications of a balanced chemical equation, types of chemical reactions: combination, decomposition, displacement, double displacement, precipitation, endothermic exothermic reactions, oxidation and reduction.

 Unit II: World of Living

-Reproduction: Reproduction in animal and plants (asexual and sexual) reproductive health - need for and methods of family planning. safe sex vs HIV/AIDS.
+Reproduction: Reproduction in animal and plants (asexual and sexual); reproductive health - need and methods of family planning.
+Safe sex vs HIV/AIDS.
 Child bearing and women's health.